JonathanDelaney/TryTrickThatThough/README.md

     - The design of the game board was influenced by the feedback I received during this phase of testing.
 The lines either side and the definition of each plane along with other minor style features were added to the game off the back of feedback received.
     <br>
     <br>
     - When multiple people played the game at once on different devices, there would be interference because they were effecting the same lists in the python code.
-Not having accounted for this I, instead of putting the lists in the database, created dictionaries instead which contained unique key/value pairs for each user's lists so that multiple users could play the game online separately without impacting on eachother's games.
+Not having accounted for this I, instead of putting the lists in the database, created dictionaries which contained unique key/value pairs for each user's lists so that multiple users could play the game online separately without impacting on eachother's games.
 <hr>

 - The Avid Gamer